 While clients tend to be a top priority for business gifting, you won’t want to leave out the core of your business: employees!
 Gifting to employees not only shows you care but it also boosts morale.
 We promise they’ll thank you for it.
 It’s also important to include gifting to business associates – accountants, lawyers, delivery drivers, and anyone else who makes your business go round.
 Most likely, they’ll never expect it and they’ll cherish you for thinking of them.

 Okay, now it’s time for some ideas.

-There are a wide range of reasons to say ‘thank you’.
+There is a wide range of reasons to say ‘thank you’.
 Here are a few to get ideas flowing for client and employee gifting:

 Holidays vs. Seasons

-Oh, the Holidays.
+Oh, Holidays.
 You can’t avoid them.
 Our advice?
-Gift smaller seasonal gifts throughout the year to take some of the burden off of holiday gifting.
+Gift smaller seasonal gifts throughout the year to take some of the burdens off of holiday gifting.
 Here are a few ideas:

 Winter (New Years & Valentine’s Day): blanket, socks, beanies, scarves, candles, candy, jackets.